sangrambankar/MusicBuster/README.md

 ## Build from the source:

-In order to build the app you must provide your own API key from themoviedb.org Open local.properties file and paste your key instead of ***YOUR_API_KEY*** text in this line:
+In order to build the app you must provide your own API key from soundcloud.com Open local.properties file and paste your key instead of ***YOUR_API_KEY*** text in this line:
 ```
-dbmovieskey="YOUR_API_KEY"
+soundcloudapi="YOUR_API_KEY"
 ```

 ## License: